baffogatwit/MeetGreet-Infrastructure/README.md

     This will prompt you for the root user password.
 Once you enter it, you should have access to MySQL on your device.

 3) After installation, navigate to the MYSQL/starting_init.sql file present in this project.
 Copy the code, paste it into your terminal running MySQL and press enter.
 You should receive a message stating the Query/Operation was OK.
 This concludes the setup of the MYSQL server.
-If you wish to have a clean reset of the MeetGreet database, use the code from the MYSQL/existing_init.sql file while accessing your local MYSQL server.
+If you wish to "reset" the MeetGreet database back to its orginal state after any changes are made, repeat this step using the MYSQL/existing_init.sql instead.

 4) Next, open a terminal and cd/navigate into the MeetGreet-Infrastructure/NodeJS folder.